cybereality/godot-super-scaling/README.md

 ## INSTALLATION

-Please download the add-on via the official Godot AssetLib inside the Godot Editor.

 [Click Here to Download the Latest Release](https://github.com/cybereality/godot-super-scaling/releases/latest)

 For manual install, download the `SuperScaling` folder from this repository and copy it into your Godot project.